Best daily deals

 Why it may hurt to reduce RAM usage

 The benefit of RAM is that it allows the interface to operate more efficiently.
 Say you open the Facebook app.
-It will take a while to start up the first time it is launched, as it has to load all the content to show you.
+It will take a while to start up the first time it is launched, as it will have to process everything.
 You can then leave the app and return to it.
-Launching will take much less time the second time you access it, as it will grab all the files from the RAM and utilize what is still relevant.
+Launching will take much less time the second time you access it, as the app likely stayed open in the background, thanks to RAM memory.
+It won’t have to launch the app all over again.

 Now, imagine what happens if you get rid of all data stored in the RAM.
-As expected, opening any application again will make the experience slower than it would if all that information was readily available to the operating system.
+As expected, opening any application again will make the experience slower than it would if the app was readily available to the operating system.

 Why it may not even make a difference